hlmore/food-carbon/README.md

 # Greenhouse gas emissions of food over the supply chain
-Visualizing the environmental impact of food products at each stage of production.
+Visualize the environmental impact of food products at each stage of production.

 ## Table of contents
 * [Description](#description)